 Elsewhere in South Africa, many areas remain completely unaffected.
 In Hermanus, only a short drive from Cape Town, it is business as usual and the KwaZulu Natal battle fields, the Garden Route, Johannesburg and the Kruger continue to operate as normal too.

 When is Day Zero?

-Thanks to the collaboration of residents, agriculturalists, local businesses and visitors, Day Zero has now been pushed back until 2019, providing the water saving effort continues.
-This coincides with the winter rainfall, so it is hoped that the ominously sounding D-Day will never come to fruition at all.
+Thanks to the collaboration of residents, agriculturalists, local businesses and visitors, Day Zero has now been pushed back indefinitely, providing the water saving effort continues.
+With rising dam levels and predicted winter rainfall, it is hoped that the ominously sounding D-Day will never come to fruition at all.
 By limiting water usage to under 50 litres a day, the citizens of Cape Town have successfully reduced their water consumption considerably.
 Water levels continue to be fiercely monitored as the city rallies to avoid Day Zero altogether.
-Should the rains not arrive, Day Zero is forecast for the 27th August this year.

 What does it mean for visitors?

 Contrary to popular belief, it is more important than ever that visitors to continue to travel to South African shores.
 South Africa Tourism has confirmed that despite the water shortage, Cape Town is still very much open for business.
 Nonetheless, it is worth bearing in mind that in hotels you will find a reduced laundry service and that some spa facilities are closed, as they work tirelessly to minimise water consumption.

 With so much to see and do outside of Cape Town, it is important to remember that South Africa is as equipped to welcome visitors as ever before.
 Tourism is undoubtedly one of the pillars of the South African economy, creating over 300,000 jobs for local people, so there is a definitive focus on supporting the industry despite the crisis.